TREVOR MATTEA

 PicturePhoto by Trevor Mattea

-As part of this field trip, students participated in a docent-led tour of an Ohlone settlement before reenacting daily routines and games and describing how the Ohlone adapted to their natural environment.
+As part of this field trip, students participated in a docent-led tour of an Ohlone settlement, then reenacted daily routines and games, and described how the Ohlone adapted to their natural environment.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Continuity and Change: